 Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

-Outstanding student achievements help to reaffirm the quality of the Computer Science program at Benedictine University.
-In the 2019 Consortium for Computing Sciences and Colleges (CCSC) Midwest regional programming competition just ended, and the College of Science’s Brendan Purcell (2021), Sarah Nign (2021), and Anthony Kuczwara (2021) earned second place in the Regular division.
-In addition, COS students Uwemedimo Ekong (2022), Zachary McCauley (2022), and Alia Alramahi (2024) took first place in the advanced division.
-The CCSC Midwest region consists primarily of Eastern Illinois, Southern Wisconsin, Indiana, Ohio, Michigan, Western Pennsylvania, and Northern Kentucky; the highly competitive annual programming competition draws a large crowd of students from these surrounding states, making this a very exciting accomplishment for our students.
+The 2020 Consortium for Computing Sciences in Colleges (CCSC) Midwest regional programming competition just ended, and the College of Science’s Brendan Purcell (2021), Sarah Nign (2021), and Anthony Kuczwara (2021) earned second place in the Regular division.
+In addition, COS students Uwemedimo Ekong (2022), Zachary McCauley (2022), and Alia Alramahi (2024) took first place in the novice division.
+The CCSC Midwest region consists primarily of Eastern Illinois, Southern Wisconsin, Indiana, Ohio, Michigan, Western Pennsylvania, and Northern Kentucky.
+This is a highly competitive annual programming competition which draws students from these surrounding states, making this a very exciting accomplishment for our students.

 Alumni Acts, Accolades and Achievements